Sixth Form Admissions and Appeals

 Many non selective schools operate successful sixth forms (look at the results to determine which), and many schools are in consortia to extend the range of A Level courses.

-Other important options are vocational courses or the local College of Further (and Higher) Education, which will also offer opportunities to make up for important subjects which have not been gained first time round.
+Other important options are vocational courses or the local College of Further (and Higher) Education, with West Kent College also offering A Level subjects (the others have ceased A Level provision), usually with lower GCSE entrance requirements.
+The colleges also offer opportunities to make up for important subjects which have not been gained first time round.
 College Foundation courses are often suitable for students with limited success at school.

-I do not consider myself qualified to comment on such courses, but I recommend you contact Kent Connexions (in both Kent & Medway), who will offer independent advice on alternatives.
-You will find details on their website, not immediately obvious but in the section entitled “exam results”.
-Remember, schools may have their own agenda when offering advice: - do they want to attract, put off, the student; do they have sufficient numbers to run the relevant course; will recommendations be influenced by their need to perform in league tables, etc. You can also try The Advisory Centre for Education (Ace), which runs a helpline providing independent advice for parents and carers.
+I do not consider myself qualified to comment on such courses, but I recommend you contact CXK Connexions if your school uses them, who will offer independent advice on possibilities.
+CXK is a charity replacing the previous statutory Connexions and Kent Careers Services (Government has also removed the grant for, and hence effectively closed down ACE, the Advisory Centre for Education, apparently preferring schools to retain some control over their students' future paths).
+Remember, schools may have their own agenda when offering advice: - do they want to attract, put off, the student; do they have sufficient numbers to run the relevant course; will recommendations be influenced by their need to perform in league tables, etc.

-Students or their parents have the right to appeal to an Independent Appeal Panel against a decision not to offer a place in a school sixth form.
+Students or their parents have the right to appeal to an Independent Appeal Panel against a decision not to offer a place in a school sixth form and I am happy to offer support here through a telephone consultation.
+The School Admission Appeals Code also offers information at paras 3.16 & 3.17.
 The big drawback is that the Admission Authority has up to forty school days in which to arrange an appeal hearing after the appeal is lodged.
-Clients of mine have been successful in several such appeals where it is clear the school has acted unreasonably.
+Clients of mine have been successful in several such appeals where it is clear the school has acted unreasonably, or else there is a good reason for underperformance, Remarkably, some schools are unaware of (or don't know) the possibilities of flexibility.